Skip to main content

 2 - giving young people and the adults closest to them the information needed to make informed decisions about the future

 At NNECL, we think that when society supports a young person in care to believe their career aspirations are achievable, we enable them to plan for bringing to life what they hope to achieve for themselves in the future.
-In order to meet aspirations about career pathways, university and further education, evidence suggests care experienced young people need to have the curious conversations, that traditionally happen in family units, with trusted adults who can support and encourage them on their journey.
+In order to meet aspirations about career pathways, university and further education, evidence suggests care experienced young people need to have the curious conversations that traditionally happen in family units, with trusted adults who can support and encourage them on their journey.

 Our Inspire pilot has two core aims:

-Firstly we will make young people in care aware of the support available to them if they want to go to college, university or into an apprenticeship so they can reach their full educational potential.
+Firstly, we will make young people in care aware of the support available to them if they want to go to college, university or into an apprenticeship so they can reach their full educational potential.

 Secondly, we will develop a suite of tools and activities giving adults an understanding of the routes to careers for the young people in care, as well as insights on the impact their support makes.

-If you have any questions, please do get in touch: [email protected] or you can visit our FAQ pages using the links below:
+If you have any questions, please do get in touch: info@nnecl.org

 In 2023, 30% of the children in Southwark's care achieved GCSE grades 9 to 4 in English, compared to 73% of the overall school student population.
-In 2023/24, 10% of Southwark based care leavers progressed to higher education, this is lower than the national average of 15% of care leavers going to university.
-This 10% figure is also significantly lower than average number of the general population who go to university, which is 45%.
+In 2023/24, 10% of Southwark based care leavers progressed to higher education, which is lower than the national average of 15% of care leavers going to university.
+This 10% figure is also significantly lower than the average number of the general population who go to university, which is 45%.

-We will report back on the first phase of this pilot in September 2025.
+We will report back on the first phase of this pilot in April 2026.

 Shaunna Devine is leading this pilot, she is care experienced and a PhD researcher at Liverpool John Moores University.
 Shaunna has a profound commitment to improving educational opportunities for young people with care backgrounds and has worked extensively in the education and social care sectors.
 Through Inspire, Shaunna strives to create an inclusive and supportive programme which gives young people with care experience access to the resources and support they need to thrive through education.